 Who/what is your writing inspiration?

-Two things.
-First – and foremost: people.
+People.
 Fabulous, quirky, everyday people.
 I’m incredibly nosy and writing gives me a legitimate reason to eavesdrop, ask inappropriate questions, find out more about the world and climb into different skins.
-Second: the contemporary world, especially the difficult moral issues we face as human beings.
+I’m also inspired by the contemporary world, especially the difficult moral issues we face as human beings.
 C.S.
 Lewis said that, ‘we read to know that we are not alone.’
 I hope that, by writing about the things that really matter to people’s lives, my readers will feel less alone.
 Being a writer is the best job in the world!

 Where is your favourite place to write?